Tessla11/HTML-CSS-JS-projects-for-Beginners/README.md

 ## Motivation 🎉
-I wanted to discover and learn some API.
-I choose [Face API](https://github.com/justadudewhohacks/face-api.js/)
+I wanted to discover and learn
 ## Screenshots 📺